remidej/remi.space/content/blog/how-i-rebooted-my-blog/index.md

 I was 15 and didn't know what to do with it, but I thought I'd figure that out along the way.
 So **I booked remi.space**, and built my first personal portfolio, despite having no projects to showcase.

+I was 15 and didn't know what to do with it, but I thought I'd figure that out along the way.
+So **I booked remi.space**, and built my first personal portfolio, despite having no projects to showcase.

 ## The 2020 reboot was the greatest thing

 I had many sources of inspiration: